 Gore Mountain is a leader of environmental conservation efforts in the ski industry and within our local community.
 We are committed to preserving the winter that we love for our future generations and strive to operate harmoniously with the environment.
 We work closely with the Department of Environmental Conservation (DEC) and other environmental organizations to analyze our operations and seek alternative ways to save resources, reduce waste and educate our customers.

-Breaking News 5/25/16: Gore Mountain Wins National Award For Environmental Excellence!
+Press Release 5/25/16: Gore Mountain Wins National Award For Environmental Excellence!

 Presented by SKI Magazine, the Golden Eagle is the industry's most prestigious award for sustainability, and Gore's broad range of environmental stewardship across several areas of its operation was integral to its win.
 At the same time, Gore Mountain successfully demonstrated that a growing resort (its acreage and uphill capacity have increased 131 percent and 142 percent respectively over the last 20 years) can simultaneously be sustainable.

 Since 2000, Gore has won three "Silver Eagle" awards, which are competitive environmental excellence awards in regard to a specific discipline.
 They were:

 - For Excellence in Minimization of Visual Impact

 Gore was also a finalist for winning a Silver Eagle for Waste Reduction & Recycling.